DEEPAK-KUMAR-VERMA-GITHUB/Chronic-Kidney-Disease/README.md

-Absolutely!
-Here's the **entire README.md content** written in plain Markdown format, ready to copy and paste directly into your GitHub repository:

----

 # 🩺 CKD Prediction System

 A machine learning-based web application for early detection and prediction of Chronic Kidney Disease (CKD) using clinical data.
 This project combines powerful data science techniques with a user-friendly interface to support healthcare professionals in real-time decision-making.